COVID-19: How are Lenders’ Rights Affected in Ireland?

 - expects all regulated firms to take a consumer-focused approach and to act in the best interests of their customers.
 All existing protections for customers who face actual or potential financial difficulties continue to apply.
 The CBI has also helpfully published COVID-19 FAQs for regulated firms (here) which provide guidance on a number of matters, including the CBI’s expectations on how temporary payment breaks should operate; and

-- will accommodate credit reporting to the Central Credit Register in a manner that ensures that a temporary payment break provided to a customer affected by COVID-19 is not reflected as a default in the relevant customer’s file.
+- is accommodating credit reporting to the Central Credit Register in a manner that ensures that a temporary payment break provided to a customer affected by COVID-19 is not reflected as a default in the relevant customer’s file.